Kiln, Mississippi: Population growth and Hurricane Katrina

 Toward the end of the 20th century, Kiln's population began to grow.
 Kiln's population grew from 1,262 people in 1990 to 2,040 by the end of the century, nearly a 62% increase in population over the decade.
 One of the main reasons for the population increase in not only Kiln but the entire Mississippi Gulf Coast was the growth of the casino industry in the area.
 The Mississippi Gaming Control Act of 1990 specified that gaming sites were restricted to the southernmost three counties in Mississippi (Hancock, Harrison, and Jackson counties).
 On December 5, 1990, Hancock County was the first county in Mississippi to approve dockside gambling.
-Three casinos opened in neighboring Harrison County in August 1992, and on September 30, 1992, Casino Magic opened in Bay Saint Louis at the location of the current Hollywood Casino.
+Three casinos opened in neighboring Harrison County in August 1992, and on September 30, 1992, Casino Magic opened in Bay St. Louis at the location of the current Hollywood Casino.
 Bayou Caddy's Jubilee Casino opened on January 7, 1994, in Lakeshore at the location of the current Silver Slipper Casino.
 The Gulf Coast casinos brought in new tourism and economic development to the area, which led to an increase in population in many cities and towns along the Gulf Coast, including Kiln.
 Kiln became the fastest growing area in Hancock County.
 This growth led to the establishment of several new businesses, a new post office, two new schools, and a new library in the town.

 On August 29, 2005, Hurricane Katrina made its third landfall on the Mississippi Gulf Coast.
-Before and during landfall, water poured into the Bay of Saint Louis, and the initial flooding occurred in low-lying areas along the Jourdan River and its tributary bayous.
+Before and during landfall, water poured into the Bay of St. Louis, and the initial flooding occurred in low-lying areas along the Jourdan River and its tributary bayous.
 Therefore, Kiln and Diamondhead began to flood before the bulk of the surge came.
 The Kiln saw at least 30 ft of floodwater.
 Several homes were severely damaged and destroyed.
-Kiln was spared the worst of the damage and served as a major point for reconstruction of Bay Saint Louis and Waveland afterwards.
+Kiln was spared the worst of the damage and served as a major point for reconstruction of Bay St. Louis and Waveland afterwards.